NeuronInnovations/neuron-bin/README.md

         "bAltitude": 8107.68,                 // Pressure altitude as reported from aircraft (fixed to 29.92 inHg - 1013.25 hPa)
         "heading": -63.43494882292201,        // this is the track angle, not true heading.
         "groundSpeed": 245.6,                 // Ground speed of the aircraft in m/s.
-        "verticalSpeed": 5.6,                 // Ground speed of the aircraft in m/s.
+        "verticalSpeed": 5.6,                 // Vertical speed of the aircraft in m/s.
         "category": "Light ...",              // Aircraft category.
 A string representation of the type of ac "seconds": 1726088232,                // Epoch seconds of the packet at receiver "nanoseconds": 774481398,             // Nanoseconds of the packet at receiver